f4lc0nd/scripts/README.md

-# 🛠️ Dotfiles — Personal Configs
+# 🛠️ Scripts — Useful Bash Script

 My personal configuration files for a clean and consistent development environment.
 ---